Online Degree Pathway Curriculum

 Most classes run for 7 weeks.
 You can complete courses at a full-time or part-time pace – whichever works with your schedule.

-The below Online Degree Pathway requirements show the foundational courses required for the Pathway, which also count towards a bachelor’s degree at Boise State.
-You will work with your Pathway advisor to determine which foundational classes best fit with your intended degree, and what lower-division coursework can be completed online.
-Some of these foundational courses may be met through transfer coursework.
+The below Online Degree Pathway requirements show the University Foundation courses required for the Pathway, which also count towards a bachelor’s degree at Boise State.
+You will work with your Pathway advisor to determine which foundation classes best fit with your intended degree, and what lower-division coursework can be completed online.
+Some of these foundation courses may be met through transfer coursework.

-Content Course Credit Hours FOUNDATIONAL REQUIREMENTS (Pathway) 34-37 Communications/First Year Writing ENGL 101 Introduction to College Writing 3 ENGL 102 Introduction to College Writing and Research 3 Foundations UF 100 Intellectual Foundations 3 UF 200 Civic and Ethical Foundations 3 Disciplinary Lens Mathematics (DLM) 3-4 Natural, Physical & Applied Sciences course with lab (DLN) 4 Natural, Physical & Applied Sciences course in a second field (DLN) 3-4 Visual and Performing Arts (DLV) 3 Literature and Humanities (DLL) 3-4 Social Sciences (DLS) 3 Social Sciences course in a second field (DLS) 3 MAJOR REQUIREMENTS Lower-division degree requirements (some of these may be completed with Pathway program classes) 43-46 Upper-division degree requirements (these will be completed in the final two years of your bachelor's degree) 40 TOTAL CREDITS REQUIRED FOR A BACHELOR'S DEGREE AT BOISE STATE 120
+Content Course Credit Hours UNIVERSITY FOUNDATION REQUIREMENTS (Pathway) 34-37 Foundations of Writing ENGL 101 Introduction to College Writing 3 ENGL 102 Introduction to College Writing and Research 3 University Foundations UF 100 Foundations of Intellectual Life 3 UF 200 Foundations of Ethics and Diversity 3 Foundation Discipline Courses Foundations of Mathematics (FM) 3-4 Natural, Physical & Applied Sciences course with lab (FN) 4 Natural, Physical & Applied Sciences course in a second field (FN) 3-4 Foundations of Arts (FA) 3 Foundations of Humanities (FH) 3-4 Foundations of Social Sciences (FS) 3 Foundations of Social Sciences course in a second field (FS) 3 MAJOR REQUIREMENTS Lower-division degree requirements (some of these may be completed with Pathway program classes) 43-46 Upper-division degree requirements (these will be completed in the final two years of your bachelor's degree) 40 TOTAL CREDITS REQUIRED FOR A BACHELOR'S DEGREE AT BOISE STATE 120

-The courses included in the Online Degree Pathway curriculum are part of Boise State’s Foundational Studies Program.
-These classes serve as the foundation for a bachelor’s degree at Boise State, and offer an integrated, sequential multidisciplinary learning experience.
+The courses included in the Online Degree Pathway curriculum are part of Boise State’s University Foundations Program.
+These classes serve as the foundation for a bachelor’s degree at Boise State and offer an integrated, sequential multidisciplinary learning experience.
 The specific classes you take to fulfill these requirements will vary based on your intended field of study.
 It is very important that you meet with your Pathway advisor on a regular basis to determine which classes best fit your academic plan.